Dental Implants Arlington Heights

 I Smoke.
 Can I Still Get Dental Implants?

 Yes, but your Arlington Heights implant dentist recommends that you quit before the dental implant process begins.
 Smoking or chewing tobacco hinders your body’s healing process, which is critical to getting dental implants.
 A huge part of the process involves your jawbone healing and integrating with the implant post, and if your healing ability is compromised, your body could end up rejecting the implant.
-In order to make sure the process goes smoothly, we suggest using this as an excuse to quit tobacco.
+To make sure the process goes smoothly, we suggest using this as an excuse to quit tobacco.

 I Have Diabetes.
 Can I Still Get Dental Implants?